 In 1998, the City of Pasadena dedicated the playing field in honor of the Jackie Robinson—the Hall of Famer, Los Angeles Dodger and civil rights trailblazer that broke the color barrier in 1947 engineering integration of American professional sports.
 Robinson was a multi-sport standout for Muir Tech (now John Muir High School) and Pasadena Junior College (now Pasadena City College) before attending UCLA and then reaching the Big Leagues.

 Arroyo Seco Baseball players consistently move on to compete around the country at leading collegiate programs in the Pac-12, SEC, Big West, West Coast, Big-10, Big-12, American and Atlantic 10 conferences.
-For three straight years from 2013-15, Arroyo Seco Baseball alumni have competed in the mecca of amateur baseball at the NCAA’s College World Series in Omaha, Neb.
+For four straight years from 2013-16, Arroyo Seco Baseball alumni have competed in the mecca of amateur baseball at the NCAA’s College World Series in Omaha, Neb.

 Off the field and under the tutelage of well-respected baseball instructors, Arroyo Seco Baseball players hone their skills alongside professional, collegiate and high school players at the PLAYMAKER training facility, a full-service indoor developmental complex located conveniently in Pasadena.

 Arroyo Seco Baseball extends a deep sense of gratitude and appreciation to all that have walked alongside the program through the years.
 With this support, hundreds of players that proudly call themselves Arroyo Seco Baseball alumni have continued to play this great game at a high-level.

 To learn more about Arroyo Seco Baseball, contact:

 - Founder/General Manager -- Aaron Milam: firstname.lastname@example.org, (626) 695-6903